Looking out over the Mountains in the Meꞌphaa speaking area. 😄

 Meꞌphaa Language Documentation

 I supported and conducted field work in this multi-scholar collaboration documenting the various speech varieties of the Meꞌphaa Genius.
 The protagonist in this effort was Dr. Steven Marlett.
-He applied for and was awarded1 a DEL-NEH fellowship and invited Kevin an me to work on our own, but adjacent projects at the same place and time as he was working on his project.
+He applied for and was awarded1 a DEL-NEH fellowship and invited Kevin and me to work on our own, but adjacent projects at the same place and time as he was working on his project.
 Contextually this was a very interesting project and formative in my scholarly experience.

 While Dr. Steven Marlett’s Fellowship lasted 12 months, my own involvement consisted of two discontinuous three-month stents.
 Many of the lessons learned and reflections on our project are recorded in short (or longer) blog posts.
-Significant though are that Kevin Cline used this time to gather data for a successfully defended Masters Thesis, Dr. Marlett would use the knowledge and relationships to write a massive amount of descriptive material and texts on the Meꞌphaa speech varieties.
+Significant though are that Kevin Cline used this time to gather data his Masters Thesis, Dr. Marlett would use the knowledge and relationships to write a massive amount of descriptive material and texts on and in the Meꞌphaa speech varieties.
 These are known as the Meꞌphaa Grammar Files and are published under the SIL Mexico Working Papers series.
 My own scholarly contribution informed by and influenced through this project would span multiple topics but would include the areas of text input, metadata schemas, project managment, and geo-linguistics (language maps).

 Categories: